QuasariNova/rb120/assessment_prep/study_guide.md

 ## How to call setters and getters
 ### Accessors ([Book](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1#accessormethods))

+Accessor Methods are instance methods that interact with instance variables that allow you to set or get the data contained within the state of an object.

 ### setters ([Book](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1#accessormethods))
-Setters are instance methods defined inside a class that are coded to set an instance variable for an object.
+Setters are accessor methods defined inside a class that are coded to set an instance variable for an object.
 They are methods that name ends in an `=`, though by convention the instance variables name would prepend that `=`.
 So a setter for the instance variable `@name` would be called `name=`.
 Thanks to Ruby's syntactical sugar, we are able to call this method with a space like our other assignment methods.

 Setter methods always return the object that was passed to them, regardless of what you actually set the instance variable it is setting to.
 You can call a setter method inside an instance method using `self.` prepended to the method name.
 If you do not use `self.` in this case, Ruby will initialize a local variable instead.